GMV (company)

-GMV has offices in 12 countries and clients on five continents.
+GMV has offices in 12 countries and clients in nearly 80.
 It has CMMI level 5, the highest level of this maturity model for improving the capacity of software development processes.

 History

 Founded in 1984 by Juan José Martínez García, GMV began operations in the field of space when it won its first contract with the European Space Agency Operation Center (ESOC) from the European Space Agency.

-In the early nineties GMV expanded its activity and began to offer solutions and services in the areas of transport, defense, telecommunications, and information technologies, standing out in fields that were just starting up at that time, such as the internet and satellite navigation applications.
+In the early nineties GMV expanded its activity and began to offer services in the areas of transport, defense, telecommunications, and information technologies, in fields that were just starting up at that time, such as the internet and satellite navigation applications.
 In the year 2000, it joined the European consortium Galileo Industries S.A. to support the development and use of the Galileo European satellite navigation system.
 In 2001, the company changed direction, with Dr. Mónica Martínez Walter becoming the CEO.

 In 2004, the first subsidiary outside of Spain was established in the United States to cover aerospace operations in the American market.
 It continued expanding in 2007 with the acquisition of the Portuguese company Skysoft.
 The most significant expansion was from 2009 to 2014 when a regional office in Malaysia and subsidiaries in Germany, Poland, Romania, France, Colombia, and the UK opened.
 From 2015 to 2018, it continued expanding its international presence with the acquisition of INSYEN AG in Germany and the company Syncromatics Corp in the US, both of which are currently operating under the GMV brand, in addition to also investing in the Spanish startup PLD Space.

 At the end of 2018 it won the contract award to maintain and upgrade Galileo's Ground Control Segment, making it the largest contract signed by the Spanish space industry to date.
 In 2020 GMV acquired the British company Nottingham Scientific Limited (NSL), merging it with its own British subsidiary (GMV Innovating Solutions Limited) creating the company GMV NSL, which in 2022 began to operate under the GMV brand, along with the other subsidiaries.

+In 2022, GMV signed an agreement with Lockheed Martin to develop the Southern Positioning Augmentation Network (SouthPAN) system, which was a joint initiative of the Australian and New Zealand governments to provide satellite navigation and positioning services in both countries.
+It also won a contract that year to provide the ground flight control computer for the Eurodrone program.

+In 2023, GMV was selected by the European Space Agency (ESA) to develop the Galileo Second Generation System Test Bed (G2STB).
+It also secured a contract to develop the ground segment responsible for in-orbit control and validation of the Galileo Second Generation (G2G).
+The year also saw the integration of Alén Space, a NewSpace start-up, into the GMV group.

+In 2023, having achieved the objectives of its investment in PLD, GMV withdrew from the company.